 Finally, the wafer maps appear to generally be missing a critical parameter from the mask designers point-of-view: The absolute position on the wafer of the array of devices.
 This is the most serious issue facing a mask designer who is attempting to use the wafer map as a way of generating his redistribution mask.

 Standard Formats for Wafer Maps

-There are standard formats for wafer maps available from the SEMI organization: an older one still in wide usage is called SINF.
+There are a number "standards" for wafer maps available from the SEMI organization. an older one still in wide usage is called SINF [Simplified Integrator Nested Format].
 We've documented the ASCII version of SINF here.
-A newer version called SEMI 142E is XML based on much more powerful as it supports wafers, strips, double sided packages and so on.
-We're only concerned with SEMI E142 for single sided wafers.
+A newer version called SEMI E-142 is XML based on much more powerful as it supports wafers, strips, double sided packages and so on.
+We're only concerned with SEMI E-142 for single sided wafers.
 See a SEMI E142 example here ...

 The WMapConverter Utility

 WMapConverter reads a number of different map file formats and produces any (or all) of the following outputs:

 WMapConverter Die Dialog shows count and allows ID remapping